Let’s get organized!!

 Masters, Answer Keys, and reusable pieces for centers can all be tossed into these folders for a quick clean-up to keep your classroom tidy until you use them again next year.

 What if you want a bit more organization?
 Perhaps like the food on your plate, you don’t want answer keys touching masters or reusable center items.
 That’s okay too.
-Read the 3rd and 5th grade October blogs for more organizational tips and ideas.
+Read the 3rd grade and 5th grade October blog posts for more organizational tips and ideas.